By Carla Olivo, USMC Spouse

 Some of the nearby areas for off post housing include lower York County, Dare, Yorktown, Grafton, and Poquoson.
-If you work with a PCSgrades reviewed realtor, you’ll find there is a rental or mortgage to fit every BAH.

 Children who live on post at Fort Eustis attend Newport News Public Schools.
 While the Elementary school is on post; Middle and High School are off post.

 Driving around the area is sometimes complicated by all the water which means bridges and tunnels.
 The Hampton Roads Bridge–Tunnel built in 1957 was the first bridge–tunnel complex in the world, to be followed by the area’s much longer Chesapeake Bay Bridge–Tunnel six years later.
 The prevalence of bridge–tunnels in the area is due to the number of shipbuilding and naval bases in the area.
 Region-specific information and tools to help you make the most of your commute can be found at VDOT.

 There are two public transport ferries to include a passenger ferry operated on the Elizabeth River between Norfolk and Portsmouth.
 The Jamestown Ferry is an automobile ferry system on the James River connecting Jamestown in James City County with Scotland in Surry County.